cerebralideas/cerebralideas.github.io/_posts/2023-08-05-build-advanced-token-security-in-spa.md

 It's worth noting that the Interceptor will only be rebuilt at the start of the command, and not rebuilt after any change thereafter as there's no "watch" command used here for the Interceptor itself.
 Once this portion of code is correctly setup, it should rarely change, so this should be fine.
 Your main app will still be rebuilt and "hot-reloading" will take place.

-Run `npm run build:interceptor`, and you should be able to see the resulting `interceptor.js` built and placed into your `public` directory.
+Run `npm run build:interceptor -w todo-react-app` (this runs the new command you just wrote above in the `todo-react-app` workspace), and you should be able to see the resulting `interceptor.js` built and placed into your `public` directory.

 ```diff-txt
   root